 Postnatal challenge #3: Nutrient depletion & Breastfeeding

 How Postnatal Vitamins can help: Premama postnatal vitamins contain higher amounts of vitamins A, C, D, K, thiamin, niacin, K1, Calcium, Magnesium, and B Vitamins to replenish your body.
-This ensures your breast milk is fortified with everything baby needs while also ensuring that you aren’t further depleted through breastfeeding.
+Using postnatal vitamins for nursing ensures your breast milk is fortified with everything baby needs while also ensuring that you aren’t further depleted through breastfeeding.
 Note: it does not increase milk production.
 We have a separate supplement for that: Lactation Support (not everyone breastfeeds, so we wanted to be mindful of that while formulating our Postnatal vitamins).

 Postnatal challenge #4: Increased energy demands